pbaekgaard/AAU-Notes/Software Bachelor/Software Bachelor/4. Semester/Courses/Languages and Compilers/Context-free grammar (CFG).md

 * If we use the parse tree to indicate precedence levels of the operators, we cannot have ambiguity.
 * Operator associativity can also be indicated by a grammar

+## From Syntax and Semantics

+A string *w* is derived ambiguously in context-free grammar *G* if it has two (or more) different *leftmost derivations*.

+*G* is ambiguous if it generates some string ambiguously.

+A grammar is *inherently ambiguous* if there is no unambiguous grammar generating it.

 ---
 # Syntax and Semantics